 This qasgiq model uses a centuries-old process to select experts in the community to teach youth survival skills: traditional and contemporary, practical as well as emotional.
 The questions that we were asking ourselves became the research questions to understand how our culture and our values protect young people, give them strength to overcome hardship and trauma.
 Research provided us with evidence we needed to advocate for services that are grounded in our culture and delivered though our care.
 We continue to address community wellbeing by asking questions about sustainability and translation of our knowledge and teachings into holistic health interventions for new generations of young people.

 Based on the qasgiq, the intervention was created by our ancestors, revived by our elders, and kept alive by our community.
-It has allowed us to heal together and provide support for one anotherreminding our youth that they have much to live for.
+It has allowed us to heal together and provide support for one another, reminding our youth that they have much to live for.

 Dedicated to: